pepstock-org/Charba-Wiki/docs/DefaultsCharts.md

 Options can be configured for **[padding](#padding)** element.

-The [layout](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/options/Layout.html) configuration is nested into the global configuration using
+The [layout](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/options/Layout.html) configuration is nested in the global configuration using

 ```java
 Defaults.get().getGlobal().getLayout();